thegeeklab/hugo-geekblog/exampleSite/content/posts/sticky.md

   - DevOps
 ---

-Stickey (or pinned) posts implementation is currently really simple and handled by `weight: 1` in a post front matter.
+Sticky (or pinned) posts implementation is currently really simple and handled by `weight: 1` in a post front matter.